SURFACE-FIRST™ WATER INTELLIGENCE

 Power: 10–36 VDC, 2 W

-Optional features: HazLoc (Class I/II/III, ATEX) enclosure, Surface distance / Water level measurement, Wired or Wireless data transmission and alerts, Stand-alone or Networked operation, Data logger
+Optional features: HazLoc (Class I/II/III, ATEX) enclosure, Surface distance / water level measurement, Data logger, Wired or wireless communications, Stand-alone or networked operation

 Need an industry-specific datasheet?
 Contact us.

-Optimized for closer-range hydrocarbon monitoring (up to 10 ft / 3 m) on static surfaces, TinyHawk combines reliability with minimal size, weight, and power consumption in a cost-effective package.
+Optimized for closer-range hydrocarbon monitoring (up to 10 ft / 3 m) on static surfaces, TinyHawk combines high performance with compact size, low weight, and minimal power consumption in a cost-effective package.

 KEY SPECIFICATIONS:

-Monitored surfaces: Static surfaces such as concrete, metal, soil, calm, level water, etc., where the distance between the sensor and the surface remains relatively constant
+Monitored surfaces: Static surfaces such as concrete, metal, soil, and calm, level water where the distance between the sensor and the monitored surface remains relatively constant

 Light source: LED